apple/GCGC/src/notebooks/README.md

 # Notebooks

-> If this is your first time using a Jupyter notebook for python3, and you would like to modifiy and understand the source code, use can use the [tutorials](../../tutorials)

 The notebook GCGC.ipynb is a complete analysis notebook, and only requires a user to edit the first cell.
 Locally create a copy of this file to do any work, and use the original as a reference.